 Because of high temperatures, cyclic loading and corrosive atmosphere in plants, sensors must be made from materials that are designed to withstand extreme conditions and require minimal upkeep.
 They must also have equally robust transducers (devices that translate physical quantities like temperature and pressure into electrical signals) to maintain reliability and effectively transmit data that is captured by the sensor.

 This NETL expertise facilitates the design and production of cost-effective prototype technologies that can be rapidly reproduced for wide distribution.

 Optical fibers: The development of harsh environment sensors relies on the development of specialized functional materials for the sensing element, and transducer parts that improve device stability. used in the transducer.
 Optical fibers are a promising solution because they can eliminate electrical wiring and contacts directly at the sensing location, and can be tailored as necessary for specific environments.
 Optical fibers also eliminate the possibility for interference with electrical systems native to the equipment.

 Surface acoustic wave devices: Surface acoustic wave devices are also a viable option for many harsh environments because, as a non-contact approach, the probe is less susceptible to degradation and is compatible with wireless transmission of data.
 Because wireless transmission can introduce data vulnerability, NETL’s Crosscutting Program addresses the issue in its cyber security research area.

 As part of an effort to improve reliability, decrease cost and control output, NETL aggressively pursues a robust sensor development approach to create sensors that can operate in extreme conditions.
-The program develops solutions that are transferrable to many other technologies in the Fossil Energy R&D portfolio and across the energy sectors.
+The program develops solutions that are transferrable to many other technologies in the Fossil Energy and Carbon Management R&D portfolio and across the energy sectors.